voedger/reqmd/design.md

 - ActionAddFileURL: Add new FileURL + FileHash to reqmd.json
 - ActionUpdateHash: Update FileHash in reqmd.json for a given FileURL
 - ActionAddCoverer: Add new Coverer to footnote
-- ActionRemoveCoverer: Add new Coverer to footnote
+- ActionRemoveCoverer: Remove Coverer from footnote
 - ActionUpdateStatus: Update RequirementSite.CoverageStatusWord (covered/uncvrd)
   - Only one action per line is allowed
 - ActionAnnotate: Convert BareRequirementSite to annotated